GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

   a time.
 - Single-window PWAs where the developer prefers to only have a single instance of the app open at any time, with new navigations focusing the existing instance.
 Sub-use cases include:
-  - Apps that generally only make sense to have one instance running (e.g., a music player, a game).
+  - Apps for which it make sense to have only one instance running (e.g., a music player, a game).
   - Apps that include multi-document management within a single instance (e.g., an HTML-implemented tab strip).